- Home

 We hope these tips and examples have been helpful.
 But if you only take a few things away, try to remember to be honest, confident but humble, and to back your strengths up with examples, and you’ll be well on your way to crafting great answers.

 ‘What are your strengths?’ is also typically asked alongside ‘What are your weaknesses?’.
-So, if you’re wondering where to go next with your interview preparation, you can check out our article on how to answer it.
+So, if you’re wondering where to go next with your interview preparation, you can check out our guide on how to answer it.

 Do you have any more tips for answering this question?
 If so, we’d love to hear from you in the comments below.